 Voting an Absentee Ballot by Mail

-You must return your properly witnessed and signed Absentee Ballot to your County Board of Elections no later than 5:00 p.m. on the day of the Election.
+You must return your properly witnessed and signed Absentee Ballot to your County Board of Elections no later than 5:00 p.m. on the day of the election (Tuesday, November 6).
 You may also send in your ballot by mail if it is postmarked by the date of the election and it arrives no later than 3 days later.
 Or you (or your near relative) may deliver your ballot to an Early Voting location or the County Board of Elections office.